CrouchingJahi/Cyril/README.md

 ## Structure
 ### Dev
-In dev, the project will use `babel-register` in order to avoid having to recompile with every change.
+In dev, the project will use `@babel/register` in order to avoid having to recompile with every change.

 ### Prod
 For releases, the project will use a separate index.html that uses minified files that have been converted into JavaScript.